sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Feature: [FEATURE] Assign a meal code and ingredient code #564

 ## Steps to follow:
+Pre-requisite: MP-Login-001

-1. Pre-requisite: Access to the Admin UI with permissions assigned as an admin or meal designer.
+1. Access to the Admin UI with permissions assigned as an admin or meal designer.
 2. Navigate to the meals section in the Admin UI.
 3. Check for the option to assign a unique code to each meal.
 4. Verify that the assigned meal codes are unique and consistent across the system.